Angel Sanctuary: Manga

 The chapters of Angel Sanctuary appeared twice a month as a serial in the manga magazine Hana to Yume from the 5 July 1994 issue to the 20 October 2000 issue.
 Hakusensha collected and published the 120 chapters in twenty bound volumes from 17 February 1995, to 19 February 2001.
 Hakusensha later re-released the series in ten volumes from 14 June 2002, to 13 June 2003.

 Angel Sanctuary is licensed by Viz Media for an English-language release in North America.
 Viz Media published the series from 25 February 2004 to 12 June 2007.
 A digital edition was also published in 2013.
 Angel Sanctuary has been translated into a variety of languages, among them Chinese, German, Italian, Polish, Hungarian, French, Russian, and Spanish.

 A sequel manga written by Yuki, titled Angel Sanctuary: Tokyo Chronos, began serialization in Hakusensha's Hana Yume Ai web magazine on 20 April 2022.
+The sequel is set to end with the release of its fifth volume in January 2026.

 Audio drama

 A total of fifteen audio drama CDs, divided into six arcs, were released for Angel Sanctuary.
-The first arc, Assiah was published by Bandai Music Entertainment in four parts between 16 December 1998 to 21 March 1999.
+The first arc, Assiah, was published by Bandai Music Entertainment in four parts between 16 December 1998 to 21 March 1999.
 It featured music by Kuroyurishimai, and a soundtrack was released on 21 April 1999.
 Prhythm later re-released the Assiah arc from 17 March to 21 April 2004, with the soundtrack published on the same day as the final CD.

 The remainder of the audio drama was published by Lantis.
 Hades comprised three parts and was published from 3 August to 25 October 2000, while the remaining four arcs were released in two parts: Gehenna was published on 21 December 2000 and 24 January 2001, followed by Yetzirah on 21 March and 25 April 2001, and Beri'ah on 27 June and 25 July 2001.
 The final arc, Atziluth, was published on 29 August and 29 September 2001.